liiora/QuickHeal/README.md

 `[type]`: constrains healing spell to:<Br>
 `heal`: Forces the use of your class' channeled heal spells.<Br>
 `hot`: Forces the use of your class' HoT spell over a channeled spell.
-Only works for Priests & Druids.<Br>
+Only works for Priests & Druids & Paladins (holy shock).<Br>
 `chainheal`: Forces the use of the Chain Heal spell.
 Only works for Shamans.<Br>

 `[mod]`: optional argument.
 Modifies the application of HoTs:<Br>